 You must have USB debugging enabled on your device in order to perform this step.
 See these instructions for help.

-There are several times during app development where you will need to push and pull files to and from the phone.
-You will have to open one of the ODK tools on the device before these commands succeed.
+There are several times during app development where you will need to push and pull files to and from your device.

-The push command is used to push the entire app directory to the mobile device.
+The push command is used to push the entire app directory to the device.

 The pull command is used to pull the database or exported CSVs from the device to the desktop computer.